guoyang9/Relation-Fact-Detector/README.md

 # relation-vqa
 Re-implementation of the Relation Fact Detector for 'R-VQA: Learning Visual Relation Facts with Semantic Attention for Visual Question Answering'.
+You can also get the ```top k``` most related facts for VQA v1.0 and v2.0 datasets.

 The paper was published on SIGKDD 2018 and can be downloaded at this [link](http://www.kdd.org/kdd2018/accepted-papers/view/r-vqa-learning-visual-relation-facts-with-semantic-attention-for-visual-que).